Frijol/climate-change/GLOSSARY.md

 ## sea chimneys
 Giant whirlpools found at the ends of ocean currents.
 They take surface water and drain them down to the bottom of the ocean.
 This is a major component of global ocean circulation.

+## selective catalytic reduction
+chemical reaction catalyzed by injection into exhaust which turns NOx into nitrogen, water, and tiny amounts of CO2, can reduce NOx up to 90% (http://www.dieselforum.org/about-clean-diesel/what-is-scr)

 ## SERC
 State Electricity Regulatory Commission

+## SMPS
+switched-mode power suppliers (AC/DC)

 ## solar energy resource
 Depends on solar irradiation of the geographic area and also on local shade